Deja Vu (Olivia Rodrigo song): Background

 Olivia Rodrigo began meeting with record labels in early 2020, and subsequently signed with Geffen Records and Interscope Records, intending to release her debut extended play in 2021.
 American songwriter and producer Dan Nigro encountered a video of her performing her then-unreleased song "Happier" and was impressed by her vocals, stating, "her voice is insane".
 He contacted Rodrigo suggesting they make music together.
 Their plans were initially delayed due to the onset of the COVID-19 pandemic, but the two began working on music at Nigro's home studio a few months later.
 Rodrigo and Nigro co-wrote the song "Drivers License" in July 2020, which she released as her debut single in January 2021, to unprecedented commercial success.
 Billboard declared it one of the "most dominant" hits in Hot 100 history.

-Rodrigo and Nigro wrote "Deja Vu" within one day in August 2020, a month after "Drivers License" was written.
+Rodrigo and Nigro wrote "Deja Vu" over the course of one day in August 2020, a month after "Drivers License" was written.
 The song was inspired by a lyric idea she had stored in the notes application on her phone: "When she was with you do you get deja vu?".
 Rodrigo elaborated on its concept: "I get déjà vu all the time.
 So I thought it would be a cool play on words to use déjà vu as a metaphor for this very universal thing that happens when you break up with someone and they get with somebody else, and see them living the life that you lived".
 The recording of "Deja Vu" went on over several months as she rerecorded her vocals and brainstormed new melodies.
 The song's bridge was influenced by Taylor Swift's 2019 song "Cruel Summer".
 Rodrigo and Nigro considered introducing electronic dance music-influenced vocal chops into its post-chorus, but opted for a synthesizer riff instead as Rodrigo thought the former were "too poppy".